 for convenience and maximum transparency.
 Scores vary based on sample size (and those

-their internship.
+to the internship.
 The OPTE exam is taken during the internship, the culminating experience

 for an initial certification educator candidate prior to program completion.
 Advanced

 certification candidates take the appropriate exams during their program prior to